Type 97 Chi-Ha medium tank: Design

 The Type 97 hull was of riveted construction with the engine in the rear compartment.
 The tank had a four-man crew including a driver, bow machine-gunner, and two men in the turret.
 In the forward compartment, the driver sat on the right, and bow gunner on the left.
 The commander's cupola was placed atop the turret.
 Internal communications were by 12 push buttons in the turret, connected to 12 lights and a buzzer near the driver.

 The Type 97 was equipped with a Type 97 57 mm main gun, the same caliber as that used for the earlier Type 89 I-Go tank.
 The cannon was a short-barreled weapon with a relatively low muzzle velocity, but sufficient as the tank was intended primarily for infantry support.
 The main gun had no elevation gear, therefore, the gunner used his shoulder to elevate it.

 The tank carried two 7.7 mm Type 97 machine guns, one on the front left of the hull and the other in a ball mount on the rear of the turret.
 The turret was capable of full 360-degree traverse, but the main gun was in a "semi-flexible mount" allowing a maximum 10-degree traverse independently of the turret.

 The thickest armor used was 25 mm on the gun mantlet and 15–25 mm on the hull front.
-Power was provided by an air-cooled "V-12 21.7 liter diesel Mitsubishi SA12200VD" engine, which provided 170 hp (127 kW).
+Power was provided by an air-cooled V-12 21.7 liter diesel Mitsubishi SA12200VD engine, which provided 170 hp (127 kW).

 Development of the improved Shinhōtō Chi-Ha

 The shortcomings of the Type 97, with its low-velocity 57 mm gun, became clear during the 1939 Battles of Khalkhin Gol against the Soviet Union.
 The 45 mm gun of the Soviet BT-5 and BT-7 tanks out-ranged the Japanese tank gun, resulting in heavy Japanese losses.
 This convinced the army of the need for a more powerful gun.
-Development of a new 47 mm weapon began in 1939 and was completed by 1941.
-The Type 1 47 mm tank gun was designed specifically to counter the Soviet tanks.
-The 47 mm gun's longer barrel generated much higher muzzle velocity, resulting in armor penetration superior to that of the 57 mm gun.
-The new version, designated Type 97-Kai ("improved") or Shinhōtō Chi-Ha ("new turret" Chi-Ha), used the 47 mm main gun in its new, larger three-man turret.
+Development of a new 47 mm weapon began in 1939 and was completed by the end of 1941.
+It was designed specifically to counter the Soviet tanks.
+A variant known as the Type 1 47 mm tank gun was produced.
+The gun's longer barrel generated much higher muzzle velocity, resulting in armor penetration superior to that of the 57 mm gun.
+The 47 mm tank gun was mounted in a new, larger three-man turret creating a new version of the Type 97.
+It was designated the Type 97 Shinhōtō Chi-Ha ("new turret" Chi-Ha) or Type 97-Kai ("improved") or simply Type 97/47.
 It replaced the original model in production in 1942.
 In addition "about 300" of the Type 97 tanks with the older model turret and 57 mm main gun were converted.